pawurb/.dotfiles/README.md

 ### About

-My shell environment customized settings.
+My development environment customized settings.
 Couple of aliases and scripts that only I find useful.

 Features:
 * bash functions and aliases